-The changing format of association events Current attitudes and future aspirations of association executives and professional conference planners towards face-to-face, virtual en hybrid formats for international Conferences & Events.
+Beyond face-to-face: understanding organiser and delegate perspectives on hybrid events Current attitudes and future aspirations of association executives and professional conference planners towards face-to-face, virtual en hybrid formats for international Conferences & Events.

-TABLE OF CONTENTS l.
+TABLE OF CONTENTS 1.
 Background 4 2.
 Executive summary 5 3.
 Format of recent conferences & events 7 4.
-The future of Hybrid 17 5. be.digital.flanders 31 5.
-Research methodology 37 Report produced by:Strategic Research and Insight Ltd 4 Park Court Mews, Park Place Cardiff, UK CF10 3DQ www.strategic-research.co.uk Commissioned by: VISITFLANDERS Convention Bureau Publication: November 2024 1 BACKGROUND The changing format of association events Historically, the standard format of international association conferences was face-to-face.
+The future of Hybrid .
+17 5. be.digital.flanders .
+31 6.
+Research methodology .
+37 Report produced by:Strategic Research and Insight Ltd 4 Park Court Mews, Park Place Cardiff, UK CF10 3DQ www.strategic-research.co.uk Commissioned by: VISITFLANDERS Convention Bureau Publication: Mars 2025 1 BACKGROUND Beyond face-to-face: understanding organiser and delegate perspectives on hybrid events Historically, the standard format of international association conferences was face-to-face.
 Then came the Covid pandemic, and lockdown restrictions caused that Meetings and conferences could not take place face-to-face.
 Many organisers hurriedly learned how to hold an event virtually, which was the only alternative available.
 In the recovery phase, many events were organised in 'hybrid' format - delegates could choose to attend in person or virtually.
 Research conducted previously for VISITFLANDERS showed that many organisers struggled to produce hybrid events well.
 There was a lack of time to learn how to do it properly, and the technology was also 'playing catch-up'.
 Therefore, many organisers were relieved to return to face-to-face only events.
 However, there are now different reasons why hybrid may become the standard future format of international association conferences.
 Attitudes towards climate change are growing increasingly in the direction of protecting the environment, which means reducing travel, especially flying.
 Virtual attendance also offers delegates the benefits of saving significant time and cost of travel.
 Technology and expertise are improving, and so future hybrid events could be much more effective than the hurried efforts to date.
 VISITFLANDERS Convention Bureau believes that digital transformation will highly influence the future format of conferences and events.
 The Flemish conferences and events sector therefore needs to embrace this opportunity.
 VISITFLANDERS, together with partners in the sector, has developed be.digital.flanders, an initiative to assist organisers, venues and service providers to give state of the art experiences to both virtual and in-person delegates attending hybrid conferences hosted in Flanders.
 This will accelerate the drive towards Flanders becoming a sustainable conference destination.